facumolina/specfuzzer/README.md

 2. The execution of the test suite to obtain the execution traces in the ```dtrace``` format used by Daikon, our invariant detector.
 3. The generation of mutants with Major, and the execution of test suite for each one of the mutants.

-NOTE: as target classes may have many mutants, the third step can be computationally expensive and in ocassions may require a considerable amount of time.
+NOTE: as Major may produce many mutants for the target classes, the execution of test suites for each mutant can be computationally expensive and in ocassions may require a considerable amount of time.

 ### Inference step